-These swirly coffee frosting shots give brand new meaning to the idea of drinking your morning coffee.
+These swirly creamy coffee frosting shots give brand new meaning to the idea of drinking your morning coffee.

 And they can be made in under 5 minutes, from start to finish!

 Serve in a bowl for an elegant coffee mousse or whipped cream.
 Or use the recipe as a frosting for any of the following:

 Cinnamon Roll Baked Oatmeal – Can you imagine how amazing this would be?!?!